-This Handbook is incorporated into the contract between the student and the University.
+This Handbook forms part of the contract between the student and the University.

 Students should pay particular attention to the enrolment conditions set out in Section 2.
-The Handbook may be updated from time to time as necessary.
-The definitive form of the regulations will be that which appears on the University's website available at www.northumbria.ac.uk/handbook.

 Guidance for Legal Representatives Attending a 'Hearing'

 Introduction

 Regulation 1.5 of the 'Handbook of Student Regulations' allows, in exceptional circumstances, for a student to be legally represented at a 'Hearing'.
 If you have been permitted by the Student Appeals and Complaints Manager to attend a 'Hearing', it will normally be because the proceedings could deprive the Student of their right to practise in their chosen profession or irretrievably prejudice that right.
 Alternatively, your attendance at the 'Hearing' may be at the discretion of the Student Appeals and Complaints Manager, taking into account the seriousness of the allegations being put to the Student.